guergabo/TravelCrawl/README.md

 ### Web Users Can
 ______________________________
 Checkout out by clicking the "Buy Now" Icon which will redirect them to the check out page.
-To look up round-trip flight tickets users search based on 4 categories:
+Users search based on 4 categories:
 ```
 - Origin Location
 - Destination